OPTIMIZATION OF SECONDARY AND TERTIARY PACKAGING

 – to allow customers to recycle it

-• Using innovative materials, such as bioplastics based on plants as a raw material instead of petroleum, which are applied in the substitution of films, cardboard and plastic bottles, among others.
+• Using innovative materials, such as bioplastics based on plants as a raw material instead of petroleum, which are applied in the substitution of films, cardboard, and plastic bottles, among others.

 • Redesign the packaging: an effective re-engineering of packaging cuts costs and waste while retaining brand benefits and consumer appeal.
 Furthermore, it allows companies to lower transport costs by resizing the size of the packaging to ship safely, optimizing the space in the chosen means of transport to the maximum.